-Other than the management remediation plan described above, there have been no changes in our internal control over financial reporting occurred during the quarter ended December 31, 2013 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+We remediated one of the material weaknesses previously reported as of December 31, 2013, related to our documentation and support of our contingent consideration determination as described in section (d) above.
+Other than the ongoing remediation plans described above, there have been no changes in our internal control over financial reporting that occurred during the quarter ended December 31, 2014 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.